-Last weekend I finally got organized and went to visit a friend at his beach hideaway in Anna Bay on NSW North Coast.
-Part of Port Stephens shire, Anna Bay is a popular destination for beach holidays about a 3-hour drive from Sydney.
-And with Australia’s famously sunny weather, even the beginning of winter is a good time for a beach holiday.
+Last long weekend I finally got organized and went to visit a friend at his beach hideaway in Anna Bay on NSW North Coast.
+Part of Port Stephens shire, Anna Bay is a small coastal town best known for its proximity to Port Stephens sand dunes (also known as Anna Bay sand dunes or Stockton sand dunes).
+It is a popular destination for weekend getaways from Sydney and a great base for exploring the Port Stephens region.

 Nobby’s Beach, Newcastle

 The getaway to the North Coast is the city of Newcastle.
 I stopped for a quick visit to Nobby’s beach to see if the elephant seal that was spotted there the day before was still around.
 Elephant seals rarely make it to the Australian coastline, so a chance to see one was not to be missed.

 The seal, however, did not wait for me, but what I got instead was gusty wind that threw sand and sea spray around at 40 km/hr.
 It was a miracle I didn’t get blown away into the sea.

 There was a White-bellied sea eagle soaring above and at the end of the northern end of the beach, some Crested terns were rocking a bad hair day.

 Later in the day, the wind blew in a biblical storm.
 Coming from Newcastle, my friend and I drove through a solid wall of rain for about 20 minutes.
 By the time we got to Birubi Point at Stockton beach, the sky looked like the world was about to end.

 Stockton Beach is epic even by Australian standards.
 It stretches for 32km (20 miles) from Newcastle to Anna Bay and gets as wide as 1km across in some areas.
 Of course, I couldn’t see much of it – it was concealed beyond the dramatic veil of an angry storm.
 Thankfully, I had a few days up my sleeve and the storm fizzled our overnight.